 Enrico Isamu OyamaJapan

-The painter Enrico Oyama explores the potential of street art by reconstructing it within the contexts of contemporary visual arts and city spaces.
-Given the rich history of street art and graffiti murals in the United States, Mr. Oyama is eager to pursue research on the relationship of street art to modern abstract painting and to explore street art’s symbiotic relationship with the city and its architecture.
-His six-month ACC grant supports this journey to research contemporary art, meet artists and curators, and create new work while participating in an artist residency program in the United States.
+The painter Enrico Oyama explores the potential of mural art by reconstructing it within the contexts of contemporary visual arts and city spaces.
 Mr. Oyama earned his B.F.A. in Environmental Information in 2007 from Keio University and his M.F.A. degree in Inter-media Art in 2009 from Tokyo University of the Arts, where he serves as a lecturer.
-In 2009 he was recipient of a grant from the Yokohama Arts Foundation in support of his Yokohama Creative Zone ZAIM.
+In 2009 Mr. Oyama received a grant from the Yokohama Arts Foundation in support of his Yokohama Creative Zone ZAIM.
+He was featured alongside fellow 2011 ACC grantee, Hiraku Suzuki, in the Tokyo Street exhibition on urban Japanese street art in Singapore in early 2013.

 Grants Awarded2011 | Visual Art | United States